 Blood River: A Journey to Africa’s Broken Heart – Tim Butcher

 This journey is certainly not a pretty one, but it paints a very telling picture of life in the Democratic Republic of the Congo, one of the most war-ravaged and poorest countries in Africa.
 Tim is a UK journalist and sets off in 2004 to follow the mighty Congo River.
 Along the way he meets some fascinating people and learns a lot about this country that has one of the most tragic history’s in the world.

 While it’s an extreme journey, it’s less of an actual travelogue and mostly describes the history and politics of the Congo through the people he meets and what he sees.
 Still, if you’re interested in learning more about the Congo, this is a very insightful read.

 The Land Beyond – Leon McCarron

-To finish the list, I’m sneaking in another adventure book about walking.
-This is a relatively new book written in 2017 of McCarron’s journey through the Middle East on foot.
+This is the story of McCarron’s journey through the Middle East on foot.
 From Jerusalem, McCarron follows various walking trails with local guides as he tries to navigate the diverse landscape and complex politics of the region.